TanyaSelvog/tanyaselvog.github.io/_posts/2023-11-30-azure-trans.md

 **Results**

 I uploaded the PDF and honestly, I wasn't anticipating much in the way of results.
+Some dates were translated, but none of the names were correct.

 ![Original record](/tanyaselvog.github.io/assets/familyTree.jpg)